WORDS BY HEATHER GRIDLEY AND TRISNASARI FRASER | First published in Spotlight: The Arts Wellbeing Collective Magazine, Edition 2

 Focus on the present moment

 We’re social creatures and we often feel better when we reach out to others.
 It can also give us perspective that this a SHARED PROBLEM, particularly when it is one that disproportionately affects our particular group or community.
 It might be time for collective action.
-As folk singer and activist Joan B?ez once said, ?Action is the antidote to despair?.
+As folk singer and activist Joan Baez once said, ‘Action is the antidote to despair’.

 If you’re feeling overwhelmed or distressed for more than two weeks it might be worth seeking advice from a health professional.